ktorio/ktor-documentation/topics/response-validation.md

 <include src="lib.md" include-id="outdated_warning"/>

-This plugin allows validating HTTP response and handle transformation exceptions from engine and pipelines.
+This plugin (previously known as feature) allows validating HTTP response and handle transformation exceptions from engine and pipelines.